Your Food, Simplified — movewell.

 Don't forget water

 TDEE stands for Total Daily Energy Expenditure.
-It's basically how many calories your body burns in a day just to function, including exercise, walking, and even just breathing.
+It's basically how many calories your body burns in a day just to function — including exercise, walking, and even just breathing.
 Think of it as your body's personal budget.

-Calorie Deficit
+🔻Calorie Deficit

-Calorie Surplus
+🔺Calorie Surplus

-where to find your numbers in the app
+Where to find your numbers in the app

-MacrosToday tab → Nutrition → your daily macro breakdown
+• MacrosToday tab → Nutrition → your daily macro breakdown

-GoalsCoaching tab → Macros → your personalized targets
+• GoalsCoaching tab → Macros → your personalized targets

 Stop overthinking it.
 Every meal just needs these three things.
-And if you need more ideas, check out your meal guide and recipe books included in the program!

 the formula